 Cilento tourist area

-Capaccio Paestum is a partially mountainous coastal municipality of 22.835 inhabitants, located at 441 meters above sea level Province of Salerno, Its territory covers an area of 113,03 sq. km.
+Capaccio Paestum (Cilento) is a partially mountainous coastal municipality of 22.835 inhabitants, located at 441 meters above sea level Province of Salerno, Its territory covers an area of 113,03 sq. km.

 In 2014 the municipality has requested and obtained the title of "city."